PerryXDeng/764proj/README.md

 # adv-gan partnet MixNMatch
 adv\_gan .ipynb shows that we can graphically design chairs using parts from existing chairs through conducting adversarial learning on the inputs to a GAN.

-For visualizations of results see figures in notebook.
+For visualizations of results run the notebook and then open the resulting OBJ files in test/meshes.

 # PQ-NET
 This repository is based on PyTorch implementation of this paper: